 iii) It is because (X believes that) Y has P and (X believes that) Z does not have P that X treats Y worse than Z by Φ-ing

 Take the shooter bias studies.
 The discriminator (X) is in this case one of the participants in the study.
-The property in question, P, is the race of the individual in the scenario - P denotes the fact that an individual (Y) is racialised black (or believed to be black).
+The property in question, P, is the race of the individual in the scenario - P denotes the fact that an individual (Y) is racialized black (or believed to be black).
 In shooting an unarmed black male in the study images, X treats that individual worse than he treats other individuals in the study images who are not black, with potentially fatal consequences.
 Insofar as the race of the individuals in the images appears to be the only factor that could explain the differential responses, it appears that it is this perceived property (P) (possessed by Y but not by Z) which explains why X treats Y in that way.
 In our current context, race is a socially salient group, clearly; and the kind of action at issue - shooting - is such that it is of a relevant type of act of which there are many of this type which makes black individuals worse off (facing increased risk of violence in their daily lives).
-The point I want to press is that some refinement is needed to the analysis of direct discrimination if it is to be able to adequately capture this sort of discriminatory behaviour.
+The point I want to press is that some refinement is needed to the analysis of direct discrimination if it is to be able to adequately capture this sort of discriminatory behavior.
 The adequacy of the analysis turns on the way in which the third condition is understood.
 Recall this condition requires that:

 iii) It is because (X believes that) Y has P and (X believes that) Z does not have P that X treats Y worse than Z by Φ-ing